Church weddings only account for one-third of all marriage ceremonies in Sweden.

 In 1960, the first women priests were inaugurated in the Church of Sweden.
 Today 45 per cent of priests are women, and women make up the majority of those studying to become priests.

 Christianity and the church may have maintained ritual and cultural importance in Sweden, but this has not prevented the country from becoming one of the world’s most liberal societies.
 In some areas where religious and social conservatism often prevail, such as the right to abortion, no serious debate exists in Sweden.
-Living together and having children without being married is also socially acceptable, and recent statistics suggest that more than 40 per cent of first-time parents in Sweden have children before getting married.
+Living together and having children without being married is also socially acceptable.

 The Church of Sweden has often accompanied liberal social change rather than obstructing it.
-For example, in 2009 the church decided to begin performing same-sex marriage ceremonies as Sweden legalised same-sex marriage in the same year.
-At the end of 2014, 5,356 women and 4,212 men had married a person of the same sex.
+For example, in 2009 Sweden legalised same-sex marriage and the church decided to begin performing same-sex marriage ceremonies the same year.

 Traditional yet new-thinking, secular yet religious, tolerant yet challenging – it all holds true for Sweden.
 Religion is always a complicated matter, in Sweden as well as elsewhere.